OncoRNALab/Probe-enrichment-platform/README.md

 # Probe Enrichment Platform Analysis

-This repository contains the processing pipeline for DNA probe libraries enriched by hybridizing against a specific target.
-The workflow begins with raw FASTQ files and utilizes a mapping strategy, where the probe motifs are count.
+This repository contains the processing pipeline for DNA probe libraries enriched via hybridization against specific genomic targets.
+By starting directly from raw FASTQ files, the workflow quantifies the experimental "pulldown" through a motif-based mapping strategy.
+Instead of traditional alignment to a reference genome, this platform identifies and counts specific probe motifs within the sequencing reads using SeqKit v2.10.0.

 ## Getting Started

 ### Prerequisites
 The following tools are required for the analysis:
 * **SeqKit (v2.10.0):** For motif mapping and target identification.
-* **FastQC (v0.11.9):** For quality control assessment.
-* **Python/R:** (Insert versions used) for downstream statistical analysis.
+* **R:** (Insert versions used) for downstream statistical analysis.

 ### Data Preparation
 The pipeline expects paired-end FASTQ files generated from an Illumina NextSeq 2000 (P1 kit).